Guseyn/cutie/README.md

 # Cutie
-Cutie is a library with beautiful abstractions and primitives that make your asynchronous code in Node simple and declarative.
+Cutie is lightweight library without any external dependencies, the main point of which is very simple: just to provide user with one abstraction: <b>AsyncObject</b> that make your asynchronous code in Node simple and declarative and that's it.

 # Motivation
-Cutie is lightweight library without any external dependencies, the main point of which is very simple: just to provide user with one abstraction: <b>AsyncObject</b> and that's it.

 Let's say we want to write content to a file that has been read from another one.
 And all these operations are asynchronous, of course.
 So, instead of writing something like this:
 ```js
 fs.readFile('./../file1.txt', (err, result) => {